thiokue/MusicVideo_downloader_for_CH/README.md

 # MusicVideo_downloader_for_CH
-An script that searches and downloads videos to your songs directory in CH.
+An simple script that searches and downloads videos to your songs directory in CH.